FBibonne/Spring-Boot-Properties-Logger/README.md

 By default the system properties (`systemProperties`) and the environment variables(`systemEnvironment`) are excluded.
 You can exclude more properties source by adding their names to the list.

-For example, to not not take into account property keys from the file application.properties, a file with a relative path `../secrets/secret.properties`, the command line arguments, the `properties` attribute of `@SpringBootTest` and others
+> For example, to not not take into account property keys from :
+> 1. the file application.properties
+> 2. a file with a relative path ` ../secrets/secret.properties`
+> 3. the command line arguments
+> 4. the `properties` attribute of `@SpringBootTest` and others @*Test annotations,
-@*Test annotations, you should set these values :
+> you should set these values :

 ```properties
 properties.logger.sources-ignored= systemProperties, systemEnvironment,\
 [application.properties],\